 July 23, 2018: This was the best basketball camp of the summer - excellent instruction, great competition and lots of fun.
 My son's skills improved so much during this week.
 Thank you!!

 June 30, 2018: Siena enjoyed this camp.
 She came home tired every day but was ready to go the next day!
 She hadn't played much for the last year so it was a great way for her to get back into the swing of things.

 — Siena B. Parent

 June 29, 2018: Omg!
 Where do I start.
 We loved everything about Nike Camp.
-The coaches were amazing Especially especially coach Tj Jones he was great with the kids, kind, and patient.
-Ariah learn so much, and better her skills.
-She looking forward for the next one.
+The coaches were amazing, especially coach TJ Jones.
+He was great with the kids, kind, and patient.
+Ariah learned so much and bettered her skills.
+She is looking forward for the next one.
 It was well worth the money.
-Thank you, Patricia
+Thank you.

 — Patricia D. Parent

 August 22, 2016: This camp was my daughter's first basketball camp and I feel that we made the right decision!
 The amount of time spent learning basketball is well worth the money spent!
 She enjoyed all the coaches and director.
 She cannot wait to go back next year and many years to come!
 Great job coaches!!